-The necessary forms and instructions for protection orders are available at the county court and should be filed in the county where the abuser lives, where the abuse occurred, where you live, where you work, or where the abuser works.
+The necessary forms and instructions for protection orders are available at the court-house or available online and should be filed in the county or municipality where the abuser lives, where the abuse occurred, where you live, where you work, or where the abuser works.
 The filing fee and sheriff's fee for service can be waived if you cannot afford to pay them.
 You can contact victim assistance agencies to accompany you and assist you with the paperwork.
+Your local police department, district attorney's victim assistance staff, and county department of human services can provide contact information for individuals who can assist you.
 They also can refer you to safe shelters and other services.